syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to format unique and duplicate values in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Unique%20and%20Duplicate).

 The following screenshot represents generated Excel file with unique and duplicate conditional format in XlsIO.
 ![unique and duplicate conditional Formatting](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img3.jpg)